Anthropology - Bachelor of Arts

 This course is an overview of key trends and paradigms in anthropological theory, from classical to contemporary approaches.
 Using a topical or thematic approach we consider the contributions of a number of anthropological theorists.
 Through the application of theoretical perspectives to case studies and ethnographies, the distinctive and mutual relationship between theory, method, and ethnographic data in anthropology is emphasized.

-Prerequisites: Minimum grade of C- in ANTH 207 or ANTH 208 and any 300-level ANTH course.
+Prerequisites: Minimum grades of C- in any 300-level ANTH course and one of ANTH 207 or ANTH 208.

 ANTH 420

-Prerequisites: Minimum grade of C- in ANTH 207 or ANTH 208 and a 300-level ANTH course.
+Prerequisites: Minimum grades of C- in a 300-level ANTH course and one of ANTH 207 or ANTH 208.

 ANTH 421